egenn/hugo-valpro/README.md

 # Usage

-Install blogdown if you don't have it already:
+Install blogdown, if you don't have it already:
 ```r
 remotes::install_github('rstudio/blogdown')
 ```